ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > Let us add some `console.log`:

+### Adding console.log to see the parser facilitating

 Tan Li proposes to go to file `packages/babel-parser/src/parser/expression.js` and add some `console.log` to see what is happening.

 ```js